W. H. K. Panofsky Prize (American Physical Society) 2011

 Particle physics experiments which stretch the boundaries of current knowledge often require the development of new instruments which have subsequently found applications in other fields such as radiation medical imaging and geophysical imaging.
 My research group has specialized in the development of state-of-the-art detectors including particle tracking detectors like drift chambers and time projection chambers, and high speed electronics like 500 MHz GaAs CCD digitizers.
 We are currently engaged in detector R&D involving liquid krypton calorimetry and Si pixel tracking.

-Group members include Douglas Bryman, Toshio Numao (TRIUMF) and postdocs Bob Velghe and Vincent Wong.
+Local collaborators include Chloe Malbrunot, Kate Pachal, Toshio Numao (TRIUMF) and postdocs Bob Velghe and Vincent Wong.